Current version: 0.7.0 (Kepler)

 Having done these things, there are other two main milestones to reach:

-- Add some tools for the visualization of sound: oscilloscope, lissajous curve, spectrum, spectrogram and a “tonal spiral”.
+- Add some tools for the visualization of sound: oscilloscope, lissajous curve, spectrum, spectrogram and a “tonal spiral” like this.

 - Implement polyrhythms generation (nothing but harmonics in the infrasound domain).